 4. Uluwatu, for beach and surf enthusiasts

 I do not recommend Uluwatu as a base to visit the rest of Bali, as it is far from many tourist attractions.
-However, if you have more time and you are going to have several places as a base, it is not bad to spend a few days here to relax and explore the beaches of Uluwatu, since they are the most beautiful in Bali.
+However, if you have more time and you are going to have several places as a base, I really recommend to spend a few days here to relax and explore everything that this area has to offer.

 5. Munduk, where to stay in Bali to visit the north

 Northern Bali is an area that some people forget to visit.
-I understand that if you only have a week in Bali, you don’t have time to go.
+I understand that if you only have a week in the destination, you don’t have time to go.
 However, if you are going to spend more time in Bali, I highly recommend visiting the north, specifically Munduk.
-Munduk is a mountainous area full of waterfalls and a huge lake.
-In fact, you will find some of the best Bali waterfalls here.
+Munduk is a mountainous area full of waterfalls and a couple of lakes.

 It is much quieter than other parts of Bali and has a more local atmosphere.
 I also warn you that the temperatures are cooler, so don’t forget to bring a jacket if you are going to visit the north.
-I recommend staying here a minimum of 2 nights.
+I recommend staying here for one or two nights.

-What to see and do in Munduk ↠ Pura Ulun Danu Batur Temple, Handara Gate, Wanagiri Hidden Hill, Banyumala Waterfall, Gitgit Waterfall, Aling Aling, Sekumpul Waterfall, etc.
+Some of the best things to do in the north of Bali are visiting the Pura Ulun Danu Batur Temple, Handara Gate, Wanagiri Hidden Hill, Banyumala Waterfall, Gitgit Waterfall, Aling Aling Waterfull and Sekumpul Waterfall.

 6. Amed, best place to stay to visit the east

-I found East Bali to be a real wonder and an essential place to visit in Bali.
+I found East Bali to be a real wonder and an essential place to visit.
 During our trip to the island of the gods, we spent 4 days visiting this area as there is a good variety of things to do, from temples to great places to dive.
-Removing the tourist places, it is a very quiet area that is well worth a visit.
+Removing the most touristic places, it is a very quiet area that is well worth a visit.

 I recommend you do a day trip if you have little time.
-If you have more time, I advise you to go and spend as few nights.
+If you have more time, I advise you to go and spend a few nights.

 If you are going to spend several nights in this area, I recommend staying at Amed Beach, a beach with impressive views of Mount Agung.
 Here you will find many accommodation options, restaurants and agencies with which you can dive.
 It is a very good option to stay in Bali if you are looking for a quieter place but without giving up good restaurants and things to do.

-– Average budget: Amed Cafe & Hotel Kebun Wayan, Bali Dive Resort Amed (our hotel).
+- $$: Amed Beach Villa, Bali Dive Resort Amed (my hotel).

-If you are visiting Bali for 10 to 15 days, my recommendation is that you choose Ubud as a base to stay for a good part of your trip.
+If you are visiting Bali for only a few days, my recommendation is that you choose Ubud as a base to stay for a good part of your trip.

 I recommend Ubud because it is one of the main tourist centers in Bali, it is centrally located and both the town of Ubud and its surroundings are full of places to visit: waterfalls, rice fields, temples, etc. In addition, Ubud has a wide range of hotels and restaurants.

-From Ubud you can visit other areas of Bali that I recommend visiting, such as Canggu or North Bali.
+From Ubud you can go to other areas the island that I recommend visiting, such as Canggu or North Bali.

 You won’t be too far from Uluwatu either, a place you can visit in just over an hour.
-However, I recommend booking a couple of nights in Uluwatu as this area has the best beaches in Bali, the sunsets are insane, etc. It is a very good place to spend a few days relaxing.
+However, I recommend booking one or two nights in Uluwatu as this area has the best beaches in Bali, the sunsets are insane, etc. It is a very good place to spend a few days relaxing.

 If you are going to visit Eastern Bali, I also recommend spending the night in Amed.
 You could go by car/motorbike from Ubud but the journey is a bit long and, in my experience, spending a little more time in Amed is worth it.